postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 * To learn more about how to use Postman with your team, visit [Collaborating in Postman](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/).
 * To learn more about how create a workspace in Postman, visit [Intro to workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 * To learn more about how to share access to your APIs, visit [Managing and sharing APIs](/docs/designing-and-developing-your-api/managing-apis/).
-* To learn how to use version control to collaboratively build an API, visit [Using version control](/docs/collaborating-in-postman/version-control/).
+* To learn how to use version control to collaboratively build an API, visit [Version control in Postman](/docs/collaborating-in-postman/using-version-control/version-control-overview/).